Skip to main content

 Split rows in the FlowChart tab.

-Information once the starting information has been added for the second row.
+Split rows once the from_name and from_fnid information has been added for the second row.

 Uploading relationship tables